Slevinski/slevinski.github.io/series/the-science-of-sutton-signwriting/entries/the-shape-of-writing/evidence-notes.md

 # The Shape of Writing Evidence Notes

 **The Shape of Writing**
-Point, line, plane, and why signed writing does not need to fit into a line
+Interpretive framing, writing theory, and the case for plane-based writing

 Just as *Language Without Sound* argued that literacy does not require sound or vision, this companion piece argues that literacy does not require linearity.
 The aim here is to clarify the strongest technical points behind the handout, identify where the framework is interpretive rather than taxonomic, and show why SignWriting matters as a case of writable space rather than only as a notation for sign.